mgoltzsche/khelm/README.md

 ### Go API

-The khelm Go API `github.com/mgoltzsche/khelm/v1/pkg/helm`exposes a `Helm` struct that provides a `Render()` function that returns the rendered resources as `kyaml` objects.
+The khelm Go API `github.com/mgoltzsche/khelm/pkg/helm` exposes a `Helm` struct that provides a `Render()` function that returns the rendered resources as `kyaml` objects.

 ## Configuration options